-This Instant Pot Beef and Beer Chili Recipe is one of our favorites.
+This Instant Pot beef and beer chili recipe is one of our favorites.
 It’s a crowd pleaser for a reason and it just got even better.
-With the addition of a good, dark beer, it’s magical.
+With the addition of a good dark beer, it’s magical.
 If you prefer to leave out the beer, don’t worry, it’ll still be delicious!
 It’s chili that tastes like it lazily simmered away half of the afternoon in 30 minutes.

 My original intention with this chili was bison instead of ground beef, however I didn’t embrace the idea of a $12 serving of chili.
-When did that happen?
 I’m used to paying a little more for food, but the price of bison has gone up quite a bit since the last time I purchased it.
 Once I regained my composure and wiped away my tears, I set off toward the ground beef.

 This post contains affiliate links.
 For more information, please visit my disclosure page.

-Dark Beer Chili Recipe
+Instant Pot Beer Chili

 Used to make Beer Chili:

 Your shares help this site to grow.
 Do you know someone who would like this?
 I’d love it if you would share it on Facebook or pin it to your favorite recipe board.

 What else can I serve with this chili?